 As has been the case in previous years the majority of non-compliances detected in this category were minor issues such as vehicles with loose fixtures and fittings, sharp projections, leaking water drinkers.
 Such non compliances usually arise as a result of ongoing wear and tear to vehicles with inadequate maintenance.
 In the majority of cases the problem was either rectified on the spot or where there was no imminent risk to the welfare of the animals, within an agreed timeframe.
-In one case a legal notice was issued to the operator instructing him/her to address various serious structural deficiencies within and agreed timeframe after which a re-inspection of the vehicle would take place.
+In one case a legal notice was issued to the operator instructing him to stop his journey and return the animals to the place of departure.
+In another case operators of livestock vessels were instructed to amend their procedures and to increase the monitoring and recording of deck temperatures, following an incident of overheating on the vessel deck and mortalities of animals in a livestock vehicle.